WHAT IS SUB OHM VAPING?

 Normal vaporizers include coils with resistances above 1 Ohm.
 That means, less electricity from the battery is allowed to pass through to heat your product.
 Typically, this leads to cooler vapes and smaller clouds.
 With sub-ohm vaping, the product is heated faster due to the lower resistance.
 What gives sub-ohm vaping its name is the resistance found in the device, which is below 1 Ohm.

 The reason why some vapers have turned to sub-ohm vaping is for the larger clouds it produces.
 Some have even claimed that sub-ohm vaping produces richer flavors that traditional vape models.
-Sub-ohm vaping requires e-juice with higher VG concentrations for milder throat hits and denser clouds.
+Sub-ohm vaping requires sub ohm vape liquid with higher VG concentrations for milder throat hits and denser clouds.
 Some users have even found that lower nicotine content with a sub-ohm device works just as well as their regular level with a standard device.

 Vapers who want to try sub-ohm vaping should be warned that creating a sub-ohm device takes a basic understanding of physics, some simple math, and extreme caution as to prevent overloading of the battery.
 Although it’s not the easiest process, the popularity of this practice has led to safer and more user-friendly sub-ohm products on the market today.